Towards Scalable Visual Data Wrangling via Direct Manipulation: Related work

 \subsection{Visualization}

+We build on prior work in interactive data wrangling~\cite{potterwheel} and self-service data preparation~\cite{Hellerstein2018SelfServiceDP}.
+Wrangler~\cite{kandel2011wrangler, wrangler_cidr}—later commercialized as Trifacta—introduced a direct-manipulation paradigm in which transformation scripts are synthesized from user interactions with graphical interfaces, including visualizations. \sys follows this paradigm but shifts the focus to subgroup anomaly detection and correction.
+In addition, \sys introduces error-centric sampling and aggregation strategies to support scalable analysis.
+While Trifacta also provides sampling capabilities~\cite{alteryx_sampling_overview_2025}, available documentation suggests that these strategies are not explicitly designed around error detection.
+An important follow-up work is Profiler~\cite{kandel2012profiler}, which subsequently developed statistical displays of collections of errors across a dataset, a design which we draw on in \sys. \sys is complementary to Profiler in that it provides support for subgroup anomaly analysis.

-A range of systems have investigated how to visually support the data wrangling process~\cite{potterwheel}.
-For example, \citet{xiong2022revealing, xiong2022visualizing} explore techniques for visualizing wrangling scripts. \sys takes the inverse approach by embedding wrangling actions directly within visualizations. \citet{kasica2020table} developed a framework describing the wrangling operations available to multi-table data, specifically in data journalism contexts, which was subsequently used by \citet{xiong2022revealing}.
-Similarly, Wrangler~\cite{kandel2011wrangler}---later commercialized as Trifacta---synthesizes transformation scripts based on user interactions, a concept recently extended with natural language prompting in Dango~\cite{chen2025dango}.
-Profiler~\cite{kandel2012profiler} subsequently developed statistical displays of collections of errors across a dataset, a design which we draw on in \sys. \citet{shrestha2021unravel} develop a method for visualizing and manipulating data frame wrangling operations governed by fluent interfaces like Pandas. \citet{zhu2025visegpt} explore how visualization can be used to support understanding automatically generated data wrangling scripts through a bespoke Gantt chart.
-Scorpion~\cite{wu13scorpian} draws on user-identified outliers to synthesize predicates that explain outliers.
-Unlike these systems, which rely on programming-by-demonstration, \sys emphasizes real-time, direct manipulation of visual elements to guide repairs.
+Another recent work is Dango~\cite{chen2025dango} which extends visual data wrangling with natural language prompting. \citet{xiong2022revealing, xiong2022visualizing} explore techniques for visualizing wrangling scripts. \sys takes the inverse approach by embedding wrangling actions directly within visualizations. \citet{kasica2020table} developed a framework describing the wrangling operations available to multi-table data, specifically in data journalism contexts, which was subsequently used by \citet{xiong2022revealing}. \citet{shrestha2021unravel} develop a method for visualizing and manipulating data frame wrangling operations governed by fluent interfaces like Pandas. \citet{zhu2025visegpt} explore how visualization can be used to support understanding automatically generated data wrangling scripts through a bespoke Gantt chart.
+Scorpion~\cite{wu13scorpian} draws on user-identified outliers to synthesize predicates that explain outliers. \sys falls into the lineage of these systems, drawing on many of the usage patterns demonstrated in those systems.
+Our work is differentiated from this previous ones through our focus on subgroup analysis.